Rayyan9477/ocr-app/MIGRATION-GUIDE.md

 - Post-processing for improved results
 - Parameter tuning for LSTM models

-### 2. Replaced NanoVLM with TensorFlow.js
+### 2. Replaced NanoVLM with Paligemma2 VLM

-The Python-based NanoVLM service has been replaced with `TFVLMService`, a TypeScript implementation using TensorFlow.js for document analysis and classification.
+The Python-based NanoVLM service has been replaced with `Paligemma2OCRIntegration`, a TypeScript implementation using the Paligemma2 Vision Language Model for document analysis and OCR.

 **Features added:**
-- Document type detection
-- Layout analysis
-- Structured data extraction
+- Advanced document understanding with Vision Language Model
+- Improved text recognition accuracy
+- Better handling of complex layouts
-- Optimized image enhancement for various document types
+- Optimized for various document types
+- Local processing with GPU acceleration support

 ### 3. Updated Engine Selection Logic

 The engine selection logic has been updated to use the new TypeScript-based engines:

 - `EnhancedTesseractEngine` for handwritten text (replacing Kraken)
-- `TFVLMService` for document analysis (replacing NanoVLM)
+- `Paligemma2OCRIntegration` for document analysis and OCR (replacing NanoVLM)
 - Standard Tesseract for general text recognition

 ### 4. Streamlined Processing Pipeline